A longtime camper, Dan has experience with tents, pop-up trailers, camp trailers, and motorhomes.

 - Install the new fabric

 None of these are particularly difficult, but there are some tips in each section that will be of value.
-Do have a helper available, and two ladders to work from, as installation of the new awning will be very difficult for one person to accomplish without tearing the material.
+Do have a helper available, and two ladders to work from, as the installation of the new awning will be very difficult for one person to accomplish without tearing the material.
 Each person needs to be able to easily reach the awning roller assembly.
-You can expect to take a couple of hours to complete the entire task.
+You can expect it to take a couple of hours to complete the entire task.

 What Fabric Do I Need?

 There are several options in awning fabric, all designed for an RV slide out, that can be purchased.
-They range from simple vinyl (most likely very similar to the original equipment you have) to more exotic, and longer lasting, materials and are commonly available both on the internet and in RV shops such as Camping World.
-In general, you will be asked to measure your existing awning before purchasing - follow the instructions at the web site or store to make these measurements as different sites require measurements of different parts of the awning.
+They range from simple vinyl (most likely very similar to the original equipment you have) to more exotic, and longer-lasting, materials and are commonly available both on the internet and in RV shops such as Camping World.
+In general, you will be asked to measure your existing awning before purchasing - follow the instructions at the website or store to make these measurements as different sites require measurements of different parts of the awning.
 It might be the length of the awning fabric that is required, for instance, or the distance between the ends of the roller.
 Pay attention and get the measurement right.

-If the Carefree brand product from Amazon is chosen it will need cut to the proper length.
+If the Carefree brand product from Amazon is chosen, it will need cut to the proper length.
 Carefully lay it onto a clean floor or lawn and unroll it to the full length.
 Measure the width of the current fabric (not the roller length, but fabric length) and transfer that measurement to the new awning material.
 Take measurements down both sides, making sure the awning is stretched reasonably tight and not folded or creased, and mark the length with a pencil or non-permanent marker.
 Using a straight edge draw a line between the two marks.
 Measure twice, making absolutely sure you have the right length as you have but one chance here.

-Cut the new awning using either a knife (a box cutter worked very well) or some heavy duty scissors.
+Cut the new awning using either a knife (a box cutter worked very well) or some heavy-duty scissors.
 Roll the awning back up and set it aside until ready to install it.